SOME ASSEMBLY REQUIRED.

 The Avengers 2012-U.S. 143 min.
 Color.
 Produced by Kevin Feige.
 Written and directed by Joss Whedon.
 Music: Alan Silvestri.
 Cast: Robert Downey, Jr. (Tony Stark/Iron Man), Chris Evans (Steve Rogers/Captain America), Mark Ruffalo (Bruce Banner/The Hulk), Chris Hemsworth (Thor), Scarlett Johansson, Jeremy Renner… Tom Hiddleston, Stellan Skarsgård, Samuel L. Jackson, Gwyneth Paltrow, Harry Dean Stanton.
 Voices of Paul Bettany, Lou Ferrigno.
 Cameo: Stan Lee.

 Trivia: Edward Norton, who starred in The Incredible Hulk, was considered for the part of Banner, but the talks broke down.
-Followed by Avengers: Age of Ultron (2015), and a TV series, Agents of S.H.I.E.L.D.
+Followed by two sequels, starting with Avengers: Age of Ultron (2015), and a TV series, Agents of S.H.I.E.L.D.
 (2013- ).

 Last word: “The idea of the soldier – the person who is willing to lay down their life – is very different than the idea of the superhero.
 I wanted to make, from the start, a war movie – I wanted to put these guys through more than they would be put through in a normal superhero movie.
 It was very important for me to build that concept and to have Tony [Stark] reject that concept, on every level, so that, in the end, when he’s willing to make the sacrifice and lay himself down, you get where he’s come and how Steve [Rogers] affected him.”
 (Whedon, Movie Fanatic)